 Aerodynamics is a term once considered exclusive to racing and sports cars.
-Yet, today we see many manufacturers are constantly trying to improve aerodynamics on their sedans or SUVs as well.
+Yet, today we see many manufacturers are constantly trying to improve aerodynamics on their sedans or SUVs mini bouncy castle as well.
 Although, they know that these decent city cars would never have to drive past the speed where aerodynamics actually get to work, not unless driven by a drunk murder suspect.
 So, if it’s not about the speed, how else can aerodynamics enhance a car’s performance?
 Is it just about the cool looks then?
 Not quite.

 Tests have proven that aerodynamics not only help in increasing a car’s speed, they also help in improving its fuel-efficiency.
 A right aerodynamic body kit for your car can help in increasing road traction and reducing drag.
 There are many ways to improve your car’s aerodynamics.
 What works best depends from car to car.
 Many cars we see with spoilers and wings but they do not serve the right purpose.
 It is often noted that sometimes they can even produce an extra drag.